 We suggest here (and space only allows the suggestion) that the impact may in fact be much more far-reaching.
 As our own survey research has concluded (to be reported in a forthcoming research paper) the urban sources of greenhouse gas emissions related to urban morphology are much more significant than is usually recognized.
 Moreover, they are inter-locking: phenomena such as “path dependence” and “lock-in” cause feedback cycles that greatly amplify the effects of urban features such as the isolated patterns of neighborhood unit planning.
 As other research suggests as well, those residents who are removed to neighborhood islands surrounded by fast arterials may still be locked in to a largely car-dependent lifestyle – and moreover, with impacts far beyond the tailpipe, but affecting many other patterns of consumption and emissions.

-Modern controversies: Social engineering

 One can certainly detect in Paul Murrain’s criticism of Perry, cited in the introduction, the echo of Jane Jacobs’ attack on functional segregation and “decontaminated sortings.”
 Moreover, Murrain has re-stated Jacobs’ harsh criticism of the reactionary social concepts behind neighborhood unit planning, stated so clearly by Mumford: “No matter how differentiated and directed the life of a great metropolis finally became there remained, at the core of its activities, the same processes and loyalties one discovers in the village” (Mumford, 1954, p.
 259).
 Nonsense, said Jacobs: cities offer the opportunity for self-improvement and social growth, precisely because they offer very different, fluid and energetic economic relationships: “This energy and its effects – so different from immemorial peasant life – are so obvious in great cities, and so much taken for granted, that it is curious that our planning fails to incorporate them as a major and salient reality” (Jacobs, 1961, p.
 288).